namin/lisp-variations/README.md

 ## done

-- `lisp.scala` is an LMS-staged interpreter.
+- `lisps.scala` is an LMS-staged interpreter.

 - `lispi.scala` is the corresponding unstaged interpreter.